Close-up shot of a bicycle front wheel showing a Shimano Ultegra hydraulic disc brake caliper and disc rotor for bike maintenance.

 Bed-in procedure:

-- Find a safe area like a flat road, driveway, or empty parking lot.
+• Find a safe area, such as a flat road, driveway, or empty parking lot.

 Critical rules: Never come to a complete stop during bed-in.
 This creates uneven pad deposits.
 Never lock wheels or skid.
 Initial passes may squeal – this is normal and will stop.